kakaiba-talaga/AutoHotkey-Scripts/README.md

     return
     ```

-    Take not that the `DetectHiddenWindows` is turned `On` so the script can check the Chrome window across different virtual desktops.
+    Take note that the `DetectHiddenWindows` is turned `On` so the script can detect the Chrome windows across different virtual desktops.

 - [Hotstring Helper](AHK/Hotstring-Helper.ahk)